 The reliability based on confidence histogram for ID and OOD prediction is provided in Figure~\ref{fig:id-ood-conf} \footnote{Since OOD labels are unavailable during training, the reliability diagram is not applicable for evaluating OOD prediction.}.
-In general, all models over-estimate their prediction given ID target queries (see that the average confidence is higher than accuracy in Figure~\ref{fig:id-conf-a}, \ref{fig:id-conf-b}, \ref{fig:id-conf-c}).
-However, compared to \textbf{O-Proto}, our \textbf{ProtoInfoMax} and \textbf{ProtoInfoMax++} have a higher accuracy in ID classification task given their reasonably high confidence.
-Notice that for ID prediction task, \textbf{ProtoInfoMax++} is more confident than the other two models ($d \in (0.4, 1.0)$ in Figure~\ref{fig:id-conf-c}).
+In general, all models overestimate their prediction given ID target queries (see that the average confidence is higher than accuracy in Figure~\ref{fig:id-conf-a}, \ref{fig:id-conf-b}, \ref{fig:id-conf-c}).
+However, compared to \textbf{O-Proto}, our \textbf{ProtoInfoMax} and \textbf{ProtoInfoMax++} have a higher accuracy in ID classification tasks given their reasonably high confidence.
+Notice that for the ID prediction task, \textbf{ProtoInfoMax++} is more confident than the other two models ($d \in (0.4, 1.0)$ in Figure~\ref{fig:id-conf-c}).

 For OOD detection \footnote{Here, we view the task as one class OOD prediction where test samples contain OOD target queries only.
 Values below threshold $\tau$ are classified as OOD.
-Values above threshold are classified as ID.}, our \textbf{ProtoInfoMax} and \textbf{ProtoInfoMax++} are shown to be well calibrated than \textbf{O-Proto}.
+Values above threshold are classified as ID.}, our \textbf{ProtoInfoMax} and \textbf{ProtoInfoMax++} are shown to be less prone to overconfidence problem than \textbf{O-Proto}.
 See that the average confidence scores of both models are lower than their prediction accuracy (ProtoInfoMax avg. confidence: $0.58$ in Figure~\ref{fig:ood-conf-b} and ProtoInfoMax++: $0.67$ in Figure~\ref{fig:ood-conf-c}).
-In contrast, the average of confidence score of \textbf{O-Proto} is higher than its prediction accuracy (Avg.
-Confidence $=0.66$, Accuracy$=0.59$ in Figure~\ref{fig:ood-conf-a}), indicating the model prediction with an over-confidence issue.
+In contrast, the average confidence score of \textbf{O-Proto} is higher than its prediction accuracy (Avg.
+Confidence $=0.66$, Accuracy$=0.59$ in Figure~\ref{fig:ood-conf-a}), indicating the model prediction with an overconfidence issue.